 Typical requirements for dual studies institutions in Germany

-As with any other higher education institution in Germany, the exact conditions of what you need to present and of how to hand in your application can differ from university to university and from program to program.
-Therefore, make sure to confirm this general overview with the specific programs that you like and the institution that you are going to apply to.
+As with any higher education institution in Germany, the exact requirements for what you need to submit and how you need to submit your application may vary from university to university and from programme to programme.
+You should therefore confirm this general overview with the specific programmes you are interested in and the institution you wish to apply to.

-The majority of dual study programs in Germany are without admission restrictions, meaning that once you comply with the minimum requirements of a study program, you are very likely to get admitted.
-To prove that you comply with the minimum requirements of a dual study program, there is a list of criteria that you can expect to have to meet.
+The majority of dual study programmes in Germany have no admissions restrictions, which means that if you meet the minimum requirements for a programme, you are very likely to be admitted.
+To prove that you meet the minimum requirements for a sandwich course, there is a list of criteria that you can expect to meet.

 1